 Often on a fine evening Sam and his friends sit outside and watch the sun set and the stars come out.
 They sometimes play a game, particularly if there is someone in the group who has not played it before.

 They watch the Sun set, and then wait for the first “star” to appear - this could be a fixed star or a planet (these terms are explained later) but in this game it does not matter which.
 They might have to wait several minutes.
 The first person to see one shouts “star” and points to it.
 They all count the number of stars they can see, here it is just one, and then count them again, and then wait for the next one.
 Each time someone sees a new star they all count the number of stars they can see, and then count them again.
 This is easy - up to seven!
 Then they find that in the time it takes them to count the stars another one has appeared!
 On a clear night by the time the sky is fully dark Sam and his friends can see more than four thousand stars, far too many to count.
 Sam is very sad that today so many children live in towns and never see the Night Sky in all its glory because of all the street lights.

-This Game is best played at the end of August, on an evening when there is no Moon in the sky.
-During the middle of the summer the sky is not really dark enough to see all the stars until well past Sam’s bedtime, and after the end of August the evenings are getting a little cold for sitting out of doors for a long time.
+This Game is best played in the early part of September, on an evening when there is no Moon in the sky.
+During the middle of the summer the sky is not really dark enough to see all the stars until well past Sam’s bedtime, and after the end of September the evenings are getting a little cold for sitting out of doors for a long time.

 Sam and his friends like watching the way the planets move across the sky against the background of the fixed stars, but with only five planets to look at but more than four thousand stars this is not easy!
 One day when it is too wet to do any real star-watching Sam uses his iPad to explain how it is done.

 He shows them a (made-up) map of a part of the sky showing twenty stars and one planet.

 He then shows them the same part of the sky as it appears a few weeks later.

 He asks them to explain how the planet has moved against the background of the stars.